 Scientific collaboration is a crucial element to public health and a vital aspect of Rollins’ Department of Biostatistics and Bioinformatics.
 Our department is home to various research cores and groups offering comprehensive statistical services to Rollins faculty, staff, and students, other divisions of the Woodruff Health Sciences Center, and throughout Emory University.

-The Biostatistics Collaboration Center (BCC) provides biostatistical consultation services to students, faculty, and staff at Rollins, the Woodruff Health Sciences Center, and across Emory University.
+The Biostatistics Collaboration Core (BCC) provides biostatistical consultation services to students, faculty, and staff at Rollins, the Woodruff Health Sciences Center, and across Emory University.

 The Biostatistics, Epidemiology & Research Design (BERD) program supplies comprehensive biostatistical and epidemiological support to investigators through the Atlanta Clinical & Translational Science Institute.